cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Download Ruby 1.9.2

-_Note: You can also build ruby using ruby-build plugin for rbenv.
+_Note: You can also build ruby using the ruby-build plugin for rbenv.
 See https://github.com/sstephenson/ruby-build_

 		wget http://ftp.ruby-lang.org/pub/ruby/1.9/ruby-1.9.2-p290.tar.gz